setvir/sorantoki-resources/README.md

 1. Give appropriate credit:
    `Sorantoki Grammar © 20XX Sorantoki Project, licensed under CC-BY-SA 4.0`
    (replace 20XX with the year shown in the file header).
-2. Provide a link to https://sorantoki.org and to this licence.
+2. Provide a link to [https://sorantoki.org](https://github.com/sorantoki/) and to this licence.
 3. License your derivative under the same CC-BY-SA 4.0 licence.
 4. Clearly indicate that your work is unofficial.

 **Additional restriction on the *canonical* copy:**
-The official HTML/Markdown files hosted at https://github.com/sorantoki/sorantoki/tree/main/grammar must remain freely accessible and may not be placed behind a pay-wall.
+The official HTML/Markdown/PDF files hosted at https://github.com/sorantoki/sorantoki must remain freely accessible and may not be placed behind a pay-wall.
 This restriction does **not** apply to derivative works you create.

 ---

 ## 3. Official Lexicon
-**Scope:** the canonical dictionary files located in `/dictionary/*.json` and `/dictionary/*.md`.

 **Licence:** Creative Commons Attribution 4.0 International (CC-BY 4.0).
 You may:
 - create and sell derivative works (flash-card apps, annotated dictionaries, teaching tools);